Lutmak/pikapy/README.md

 Description
 -----------
 Automatically creates Pokemon Trainer Club accounts, and reads the ToS making them usable after the recent Niantic patch.
+Text files will be created in your current directory.

 Installation
 ------------